rapidsai/docs/api.md

-# NVIDIA Data Science API Documentation
+# NVIDIA CUDA-X for Data Science API Documentation

 Below are links to each library's documentation by release.
 Latest docs are built from the current development branch and may describe unreleased changes.